Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Your doctor may suggest you see mental health professional, such as a:

-In addition to these treatments, there are also self-help techniques to help you cope with excessive worry and anxiety.
+There are also ways you can help yourself to cope with excessive worry and anxiety.

 Self-care at home